Sexual Violence & Sexual Harassment Prevention Education

 Staff and Faculty

-Staff and faculty employees must complete training annually.
+Staff and faculty employees, including postdocs and researchers, must complete training annually.
 Non-supervisory staff complete an one-hour online course (or in-person alternative) every year.
 Faculty and those staff who supervise others alternate between a two-hour and a shorter online course (one per year).
 Employees must complete their initial training within 90 days of hire.